-Can you tell me a bit about where your story starts?
+Can you tell me a bit about where your story of living with depression starts?
 Do you think there was a time where you were ‘well’ and then became ‘unwell’?

 I don’t think I’ve ever been particularly well.
 I like to think of it as a chemical imbalance.
 I can’t actually test whether that’s true or not, but it feels the most appropriate for me.